Trachelomonas cervicula: Description

-Habitat and range
+Habitat and distribution

+Its holotype was collected in some abundance from a sheltered pond in the early part of February, 1890.
+It is, therefore, probably a vernal species.

 Initially the habitat of T. cervicula was described as protected pond water, specimens have also been observed in rivers such as the Lematang river and the Paraná River.
 Due the scarcity of studies on the genus Trachelomonas and the large numbers of species in the genus, it is difficult to know the full range.
 However, observations have been recorded in South America, Europe, and Southeast Asia.

 Ecology

 Trachelomonas cervicula has been observed in an environment highly polluted by thallium and other generally toxic heavy metal elements such as cadmium, lead and zinc.
 Anthropogenic turbulence and pollution disturb their natural habitats, leading to a decline in natural fish stocks that depend on phytoplankton for food.